-FRAMEWORK FOR RETURN TO ACTIVITIES Special Olympics is adopting a five (5) phase approach to return to activities.
-It is important to note there may be times that we will revert to an earlier phase, if and when there is a rise in the spread of the infection.
+Special Olympics is adopting a five (5) phase approach to return to activities.
+It is important to note there may be times that we will revert to an earlier phase if and when there is a rise in the spread of the infection or be unable to permit movement to the next phase, should government guidelines prevent SOI from doing so.

 In this document, attendees are any individual present within the activity space (e.g. sports hall, meeting room, outdoor field of play).
-Attendees will include athletes, coaches and volunteers and may include parents/guardians/carers where their presence is required.
-1.1 GUIDING PRINCIPLES - 1.
-The health and safety of all members of Special Olympics Ireland is paramount. - 2.
-Special Olympics is an organisation for people with intellectual disabilities (ID), and activities extend beyond sports activities and the guidance must be inclusive and directed at the unique needs and abilities of people with ID. - 3.
+Attendees will include athletes, coaches and volunteers and may include parents/ guardians/carers where their presence is required.

+1.1 GUIDING PRINCIPLES

+- 1. The health and safety of all members of Special Olympics Ireland is paramount. - Special Olympics is an organisation for people with intellectual disabilities (ID), and activities extend beyond sports activities and the guidance must be inclusive and directed at the unique needs and abilities of people with ID. - 3.
 Government guidelines should serve as minimum standards.
-In addition, consideration should be given to Special Olympics guidelines, and if these are more conservative/restrictive, these should be followed. - 4.
-Guidance is based on current public health advice information available at the time of publication.
+In addition, consideration should be given to Special Olympics guidelines, and if these are more conservative/restrictive, these should be followed.
+Similarly if the Government guidelines are more restrictive at times; these should take precedence. - 4.
+This framework is a working document and guidance is based on current public health advice information available at the time of publication.
 As knowledge of COVID-19 is changing rapidly, guidance will continue to evolve. - 5.
 Guidance takes a phased approach, allowing clubs to decide, based on their club circumstances, prevailing conditions and government advice within their locality or region.
 It is expected that clubs may be at different phases at different times and therefore the phases are not dated. - 6.
 For any athlete, coach or volunteer, a return to activity should be on an opt-in basis, with the individuals taking personal responsibility to decide whether they are happy to return.

-1.2 PHASED APPROACH Special Olympics Ireland is currently in what we are calling the STAY AT HOME phase.
+1.2 PHASED APPROACH

 The Framework allows for a gradual move from one phase to the next, whilst also facilitating a return to an earlier phase should circumstances within the club dictate or where the government is managing a strong upsurge of infection on either a local, regional or on a wider scale.

 Clubs may enter the PREPARATION PHASE on receipt of Return to Activities Protocol.
 When a club has completed the necessary actions in the PREPARATION PHASE, outlined later in this document, and able to confirm, in writing to the Regional Office, that the measures are in place, approval to move to the ORIENTATION PHASE may be granted.
 We are recommending athletes and volunteers go through an orientation period to adjust and adapt to their new club environment.
 We want all attendees to have a positive experience on their return, but safety is paramount.
-The time spent in each step may vary and is likely to be a minimum of 3 weeks but potentially significantly longer (e.g. 6 or more weeks) especially where it may be difficult to implement measures that will allow for the move to the next phase or where government guidance changes.

 It may be necessary to step backwards for a period in order to reassess the risks before moving forward again.
 Stepping backwards would mean, as a minimum, returning to the restrictions in the previous phase.
 The final phase, TOWARDS COMPETITION, will see competition introduced in different formats with different timelines.